Bake Play Smile

 • More Fun Easter Recipes

-• Store-bought chocolate mud cake - Choose a dense, sturdy mud cake (like Woolworths or Coles bakery style) as it holds the weight of the decorations best.
+• Store-bought chocolate mud cake - Choose a dense mud cake (the Coles or Woolworths bakery ones work perfectly).

-• Tub frosting - You'll need enough to coat the top and sides generously so the biscuits stick properly.
+• Tub frosting - You'll need enough to coat the top and sides so the biscuits stick.

 Variations